 You may complete the above application form or fill it out at the shelter in person.

-Cats have an adoption fee of $95 ($105 if paying with PayPal).
-This fee includes spay/neuter, their rabies shot (if they are old enough), their first set of annual shots, a microchip and a feline leukemia test for adult cats.
+Cats/kittens have an adoption fee of $100 ($110 if paying with PayPal).
+This fee includes spay/neuter, their rabies shot (if they are old enough), their first set of annual shots, a microchip, deflea/deworm and a feline leukemia test for adult cats.
 This would cost $300-$400 at the average vet clinic.
-Dogs and puppies are $150 ($165 if paying with PayPal), this also includes the animal's spay/neuter and first shots and a microchip.
+Dogs (over 6 months) are $160 ($175 if paying with PayPal), this also includes at a minimum the animal's spay/neuter and first shots and a microchip.
+Puppies (under 6 months) have an adoption fee of $200 ($220 if using Paypal).
 This would cost $400-$600 at the average vet clinic.
 Adopters may be responsible for their new animal's booster shots, if the animal has not been with us long enough to receive them.
 To pay by long distance through PayPal - please click on the 'Make a Donation' button directly below.

 Volunteers are needed in the following areas: Shelter assistance, animal transport, dog walking, fundraising, education, and others.
 Please call or email for more information.

 back to top